 You should also do some research into the company’s culture.
 Look for reviews of the company on sites such as Glassdoor, and use them to inform your questions.

 In a virtual hiring fair, you may only get a few minutes to talk to a hiring manager, so you need to make them count.
-Rather than practicing your elevator pitch in the mirror, try an online mock video interview.
-These simulation exercises will give you an opportunity to practice your technique, overcome camera shyness, and receive feedback on your performance.
+Rather than practicing your elevator pitch in the mirror, try recording yourself giving your pitch.
+You can also have a friend or family member ask you some interview questions.
+These exercises will give you an opportunity to practice your technique, overcome camera shyness, and receive feedback on your performance.
+Just as you would in a real-life job interview, you’ll want to go into your elevator pitch completely prepared.
+Before you press record, make sure that you:

 • Research the opportunity